tikikun/tikikun.github.io/content/posts/tutorial-high-quality-llm-on-low-vram/index.md

 ```
 Source: https://huggingface.co/meta-llama/Meta-Llama-3.1-8B/blob/main/generation_config.json

 MMLU benchmark scored was specifically tested and achieved with this sampling params.
-If you want to have simliar experience in the benchmark, you should set this value to the same inside the official repo as well.
+If you want to have similar experience in the benchmark, you should set this value to the same inside the official repo as well.

 ## Conclusion